 In relation to subclauses (c) and (d), suitable conditions are recommended regarding environmental impacts and reinstating the park grounds to Council's satisfaction following the event.
-Regarding natural hazards, the site is flood affected and appropriate risk management procedures will be required to manage or cancel events due to extreme weather conditions.
+Regarding natural hazards, risk management procedures will be required to manage or cancel events due to extreme weather conditions.
 A condition is proposed in this regard.